S2-group/mobilesoft-2020-caching-pwa-replication-package/README.md

 The full dataset including raw data, mining scripts, and analysis R scripts produced during the study are available below.

-## How to cite the dataset
+## How to cite this study
-If the dataset is helping your research, consider to cite it is as follows, thanks!
+If this study is helping your research, consider to cite it is as follows, thanks!
 ```
 @inproceedings{MOBILESoft_Caching_PWA_2020,
   title={{Evaluating the Impact of Caching on the Energy Consumption and Performance of Progressive Web Apps}},